Convert WAV to WMA Online Free

 FFmpeg supports multi-channel audio.
 Standard WMA supports up to 8 channels, so stereo and surround WAV files should convert correctly.
 However, verify the output in your intended playback application.

-The maximum upload limit is 50MB.
+The maximum upload limit is 25MB (free tier; 500MB on Pro).
 Since WAV files are large, a 50MB WAV corresponds to roughly 4-5 minutes of CD-quality audio.

 WMA offers better quality at lower bitrates compared to MP3, and is the native format for many Microsoft and Windows devices.
 However, for cross-platform use, MP3 or AAC have much wider compatibility.